Ashish1888/Knowledge-Graph-RAG/readme.txt

   ]
 }

+What ingestion does:

+Chunks text

+Creates embeddings → stores in vector DB

+Extracts triples → stores in graph.json

 🔎 Query (POST /query)
+Example Request
 {
   "question": "Where does Alice work and where is that company located?", "top_k": 5,